Fog1ess/Fog1ess/README.md

+# Hello world!
-- 👋 Hi, I’m @Fog1ess
+- 👋 I’m Kevin Qi
 - 👀 I’m interested in programming, LOL and Japanese Mahjong
 - 🌱 I’m currently learning CS in GU
 - 💞️ I’m looking to collaborate on programming
-- 📫 How to reach me ycqi1112@gmail.com
+- 📫 ycqi1112@gmail.com

 <!---
 Fog1ess/Fog1ess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.